 SOEs are active in transport (buses and railways, ports and airport management, airline operations); utilities such as electricity; petroleum imports and refining; water supply; retail; banking; telecommunications; television and radio broadcasting; newspaper publishing; and insurance.
 Following the end of the civil war in 2009, Sri Lankan armed forces began operating domestic air services, tourist resorts, and farms crowding out some private investment.
 In total, there are over 400 SOEs of which 55 have been identified by the Sri Lanka Treasury as strategically important, and 345 have been identified as non-commercial.

-The government is currently selling non-strategic SOEs.
+The government currently have not adopted a strategy of privatizing SOEs.
 Several attempts to sell the government’s stake in the heavily indebted national carrier, Sri Lankan Airlines, were not successful.
-The government is also seeking to improve the efficiency of SOEs through private sector management practices and is looking to list SOEs on the Colombo Stock Exchange and partially privatize non-strategic SOEs.
-However, the government does not always follow an open bidding process when selling outside the stock exchange.
-For instance, in the case of the sale of the Hambantota Port in 2017, the government allowed a PRC company to secure the deal without an open bidding process.
+The government is also seeking to improve the efficiency of SOEs through private sector management practices.
 SOE labor unions and opposition political parties often oppose privatization and are particularly averse to foreign ownership.
 Privatization through the sale of shares in the stock market is likely to be less problematic.

 8. Responsible Business Conduct